shield-h2020/vnsfs/juju-charms/layers/httpsanalyzer/README.md

 The layers will set the following states:

 - `sshproxy.configured` This state is set when SSH credentials have been supplied to the charm.
-- `analyzercharm.configured` This state is set after verifying the ssh credentials.
+- `httpsanalyzer.configured` This state is set after verifying the ssh credentials.

 # Actions

-In `reactive/analyzercharm.py`, you can add more logic to execute commands over SSH.
+In `reactive/httpsanalyzer.py`, you can add more logic to execute commands over SSH.
 The actual proxycharm has the following actions:

 - `start- softflowd` -> Starts Softflowd – NetFlow network traffic analyzer.
 - `stop- softflowd` -> Stops Softflowd – NetFlow network traffic analyzer.